Dallas, TX, March 09, 2009 --(

 Stat Museum).In the studio of Moscow Iconographers, he started studying Byzantine style, and spent over 7 years sharpening

+his skills.
 Victor came to Washington, D.C. in 1992 as a part of the team of iconographers to work at the St. Nicholas

 Orthodox Cathedral.
 Victor always seeks to create a beauty in the world of the icons.
 His icons are painted in the highly